texlapp/texlapp/README.md

-erm.. what da melly doin wha.. idk what to write here uhm cony waiting room #yay
+erm what da melly doin wha..
+idk what to write here #tbh i defend mary jane femmes for a living